f4exb/sdrangel/sdrbase/readme.md

 <h4>2.2.
 Record I/Q</h2>

 This is the I/Q from device record toggle.
 When a red background is displayed the recording is currently active.
+The name of the file created is `test_<n>.sdriq` where `<n>` is the slot number.

 <h4>2.3.
 Device sampling rate</h4>